 Bamboo Planting, Bamboo Forest Management and Removal

 RHSA offers support to anyone interested in growing, harvesting, and managing bamboo safely and sustainably.
-Common applications for planting include soil erosion control, property boundary edging, and phytoremediation of mines and dumps.
-As there are many uses across the bamboo species, we can offer professional advice to landscapers and growers of bamboo.
+Common applications for planting include soil erosion control, property boundary edging, and phytoremediation of mines, dumps or degraded soils.

 Bamboo Design & Fabrication

 We offer bespoke design and build services for the most popular uses of bamboo, including ceilings, pergolas, screens, and cladding.